leonelpedroza/ip_monitor/README.md

 # IP Monitor
 English Version

+## History

+I've been migrating and upgrading network equipment since Genesis, chapter 1, verse 1, and I always routinely run a series of pings from a CMD window in Windows or Linux to see, in real time, when something that should be responding stops responding.

+CMD Ping it's effective and practical monitoring.
+It doesn't require too many reflectors.
+Especially when an SNMP-type management system is too sophisticated and cumbersome to monitor just a few IP addresses during a maintenance window, and more isn't necessary.
+But constantly opening command windows and running those four or five pings, aside from taking up space on your monitor, takes seconds.
+That's how this idea came to me.
+Nothing sophisticated.
+A simple glance, and you understand what's happening during your maintenance window with a simple look.

+I didn't create this program to perform a lengthy network monitoring process and replace a modern professional management tool.
+It's just a tool with a Windows interface, nothing too fancy, easy to use, and uncomplicated.

+I decided to publish it on GitHub after the LLM (or misnamed IA's), so fashionable today, reorganized and gave me the green light to my old Python program.
+After reviewing and commenting on the code more professionally, and standardizing it following the PEP 8 – Style Guide for Python Code.

+## Introduction

 A powerful, lightweight utility for monitoring the status and response times of multiple IP addresses and domains in real-time.

 ![](https://github.com/leonelpedroza/ip_monitor/blob/main/Screenshot2.png)